 Referral marketing is an incredibly effective way to generate leads and new customers, but most small businesses lack a formal process to get referrals predictably and consistently.

-Here are a few more interesting referral marketing stats that might shock you:
+Here are a few interesting referral marketing stats that might shock you:

-Are you starting to see how referral marketing can be really beneficial?
+Do you see how referral marketing can be really beneficial?

 What exactly is referral marketing?
 How do you create a referral marketing strategy?
 What are referral marketing best practices you should apply?
 And are there tools you can use to help make it easier?
 I will answer all these questions now...